 As described above, I had an early, cosmetically poor PK-232 with a MBX upgrade and a good condition PK-232 with the Low Power CMOS upgrade which is a later edition, but needed a new threshold control.

-I intended to make 1 out of 2 here, with the later cosmetically sound PK-232 having the MBX upgrade moved over from the older one, retaining the low power upgrade and with a new Threshold control.
+I intended to make 1 out of 2 here, with the later cosmetically sound PK-232 having the MBX upgrade moved over from the older one with a new Threshold control Pot.

 First fix was the Threshold control, and sourcing a through hole 1k Ohm Pot from CPC, and whilst I was at it, a replacement CR2032 battery holder to replace the 3x 1.5v battery box in the top of the lid, if I need to use it which is similar to the Timewave upgrade.